openssl/openssl/doc/designs/quic-design/error-handling.md

 We need to keep using the existing ERR API as doing otherwise would complicate the existing applications and break our API compatibility promise.
-Even the ERR_STATE structure is public, although deprecated, an thus its structure and semantics cannot be changed.
+Even the ERR_STATE structure is public, although deprecated, and thus its structure and semantics cannot be changed.

 The error stack access is not under a lock (because it is thread-local).